Calsign/APDE/README.md

  - *Control vibration* - vibration is used for haptic feedback in rare instances within the app.
 If you wish to disable it, you can do so from the Settings menu (devices without a vibrator do not have to worry about this).
  - *Test access to protected storage* - this also has to do with writing to the external storage.
 This permission isn't actually necessary yet, but it will be needed in future versions of Android.

 The editor is not necessarily designed to be used on a phone, although it is possible.
 If you plan to do so, do *not* plan on using landscape orientation (the editing area will become almost completely covered by the software keyboard).
-I recommend either getting a hardware / bluetooth keyboard or a more advanced software keyboard (like [Hacker's Keyboard](https://play.google.com/store/apps/details?id=org.pocketworkstation.pckeyboard&hl=en), which is free).
+I recommend either getting a hardware/bluetooth keyboard or a more advanced software keyboard (like [Hacker's Keyboard](https://play.google.com/store/apps/details?id=org.pocketworkstation.pckeyboard&hl=en), which is free).
 Some keyboard shortcuts are enabled.
 APDE includes a small special character tray above the software keyboard to make it easier to type coding symbols (like `{`, `;`, etc) if you really insist on using a phone.
 Tablets are obviously the device of choice.

 I am aware of two existing Java IDEs capable of building Android applications on a device; they are [AIDE](http://www.android-ide.com/) and [Java-IDE-Droid](http://code.google.com/p/java-ide-droid/).
 Java-IDE-Droid is open source and relatively unmaintained... while AIDE can be seen as the present industry leader of mobile development platforms, comparable to Eclipse for the desktop.
 AIDE offers a free version (restricted) and a 10 US dollar premium key.